Harlock123/ServerWatcher/README.md

 1. Edit the `serverconfig.json` file with your servers and credentials
 2. Launch the application
 3. Click the "Test All Connections" button to test SSH connectivity and website availability
+4. Use the "Retest" button next to any server to quickly retest just that specific server
+5. Adjust font size using the slider control in the top toolbar (8-24pt range, default 12pt)
-4. View the status indicators for each server:
+6. View the status indicators for each server:

 #### SSH Status (First Row)
    - **Gray**: Not tested